-Lynn Third year student
+LynnThird year student

-Having not studied History of Art, let alone any essay-based subjects, before university, I was a little worried about my scope of knowledge in Art History ahead of my first year at The Courtauld.
-Yet, by courses such as Foundations in which history of art was taught not only with great depth but also breadth, I was reassured very soon after starting the year.
-Now approaching graduation in several months' time, what I appreciated the most from studying at the Courtauld for the past three years is the quality of teaching and the encouraging and inspiring way in which the teaching took place.
-It has always been very clear that the faculty were highly knowledgeable about the their specialisms, not to mention passionate for the subject.
+Having not studied History of Art before university, I was a little worried about the scope of my knowledge ahead of my first year at The Courtauld.

+However, I was reassured very soon after starting.
+First year courses such as Foundations taught me about the history of art in great depth and breadth.
+As I approach graduation, what I have appreciated from studying at the Courtauld is the quality of teaching.
+Lecturers have been consistently encouraging and inspiring, and are highly knowledgeable and passionate about their specialisms.

 The social aspect of university life is also crucial, and I am grateful to have met so many amazing people throughout my time at The Courtauld.
-Through societies and social events run by the Students' Union, I got to know the people with whom I am now the closest.
-Being an international student, making myself at home in London was something that was important for me and my mental well-being.
-With the strong bond among international students, living in London was not only exciting but also felt like home, where I feel safe and taken care of
+Through societies and social events run by the Students' Union, I have got to know many people and develop close friendships.

+Being an international student, making myself at home in London was important for me and my mental wellbeing.
+With the strong bond among international students, living in London has not only been exciting but has felt like home, where I feel safe and taken care of.